djoslin0/coop-lua-libraries/uv-scroll/readme.md

 The only way to know for sure which graphics name to use is to open up the exported level's `model.inc.c` and search for it within that text file.

-The one I was looking for was this one:
+The one I was looking for in the example mod was this one:

 ```C
 Gfx alley_dl_alley_mesh_layer_1_tri_0[] = {